 Here's the key to success: Know prices (a lot of bidders seem clueless) and be patient.
 Then, walk away from the good deal, but try to nail the great ones.

 You should go already armed with the trade-in values (the wholesale value) for the cars you're interested in.
 You can run the VIN# through Edmund's Trade-In Quotes for a more accurate number than most sites.
-It's free, only takes a couple of minutes and no third parties will contact you.
+It's free and only takes a couple of minutes.

 Your goal should be to buy below these wholesale quotes given the risks.
 If the bidding gets too high on a particular vehicle, just walk away and wait for the next one.
 This is how you'll get your vehicle below wholesale prices, and hopefully way below.